 What Is a Scatter Plot?

+A scatter plot is a means to represent data in a graphical format.
+A simple scatter plot makes use of the Coordinate axes to plot the points, based on their values.
 The following scatter plot excel data for age (of the child in years) and height (of the child in feet) can be represented as a scatter plot.

-(a) Days of the week and the sales
+Example: Days of the week and the sales

 How to Construct a Scatter Plot?